3DStreet/3dstreet-docs/2026-04-27-product-update-panel-redesign.md

 The roadmap from the April update hasn't shifted — the panel redesign was item 5 on that list, and we're now turning to the items the research pushed to the top: **camera controls** (with Viewer Mode and saved camera views returning here), **multi-select**, and **grouping / nested layers**.
 Custom asset upload, a tutorial flow, and managed-street parity with the legacy Streetmix importer are also in the queue.

-Thanks again to the University of Cincinnati team and to Daria — and to everyone who's shared feedback on [Discord](https://discord.gg/VeBPPmFmBP).
+Thanks again to Andrea Maravić and the University of Cincinnati team, and to Daria — and to everyone who's shared feedback on [Discord](https://discord.gg/VeBPPmFmBP).
 Keep it coming.